cerner/terra-framework/packages/terra-brand-footer/docs/README.md

 # Terra Brand Footer

-A standard footer for application layout which provides options such as branding, copyright information, logo and navigation to related pages.
+A standard footer for application layout which provides content areas to display options such as branding, copyright information, logo and navigation to related pages.

 ## Getting Started